mzidra/mzidra/README.md

 ౿ ָ WARNING

-some alters are very prejudice / jealous of doubles but dont be scared to int trust
+some alters are very prejudice / jealous of doubles but dont be scared to int trust they arent out too often

 WHISPER TO INTERACT WITH ME BECAUSE IM OFF TAB ALOT!!